 Human impact is altering weather patterns and bringing water-scarce Western Cape full circle.
-First it was Knysna Fires, now it’s the Cape Peninsula drought.
 Are you concerned about your water consumption?
 Maybe you’re suffering level six water restrictions like 4,3 million others in the Mother City.
 Our extreme hacks and serious suggestions can help keep hope afloat.
 Remember: you are not alone and you are not a victim.

 You ARE living through a challenging time, and that calls for resilience and innovation.
 If it doesn’t rain soon, Cape Town’s restrictions are going to seem like a luxury and Main Road might have to be renamed “Fury Road”.
 “Day Zero” pegged at 11 May 2018 at the time of publishing and subject to change, is when the water will be switched off and every person allotted a maximum of just 25 liters of municipal water (for everything) per day.
 Quite apart from developing the patience that makes queuing for rations with 200 000 other people at a time possible, residents will be forced to learn how to drastically save more and use less water.
 They’re not the same thing, you see.